Mirtall/nixfiles/README.md

-# Nix configuration
+# Nix home configuration

-Using home-manager & system-manager
+Using home-manager